 In 2006, Columbia University conducted a study on over 3,000 individuals over an eight-year period.
 Researchers found that the people in the study who consumed a moderate amount of wine (1-2 glasses per day) decreased their risk of suffering a blood clot-related stroke by 50 percent.

-Georgetown University also did a study on how wine lowers the risk of strokes:
+Georgetown University also did a study with the Center for Advancing Health on how wine lowers the risk of strokes:

 Researchers at Georgetown University Medical Center in Washington, D.C., discovered that the alcohol equivalent of two drinks decreases the clumping together of platelets, cells that are essential to blood clotting.
 This is important because the formation of a blood clot that blocks an artery leading to the heart is the triggering event in a heart attack.